Insurer

 What is an insurer?

-The insurer is the company that pays out that compensation.
-They’re the company that designs the insurance policy and sets the terms of the agreement.
-The word “insurer” is usually interchangeable with “underwriter”.
+The insurer is the company that designs the insurance policy wordings, and sets the terms of the agreements.
+The word “insurer” is generally interchangeable with “underwriter”.
 An insurance policy is a promise to reimburse the policyholder for a loss; insurers are responsible for fulfilling that promise.

 Often, you buy your insurance policy directly from an insurer.
 Manulife, TD Insurance, and the Insurance Corporation of British Columbia (ICBC) are well-known insurers in Canada.